Tellusant/docs/articles-posts/palmer-penguins.md

 ---
-title: "The Palmer Penguins"
+title: "The Palmer Penguins and Their Role in Business"
-description: "The Nordic-Baltic Eight (NB8) is a regional cooperation forum of increasing importance."
+description: "Penguins are an unlikely influence on management science, but this dataset has had a profound impact on ML and AI."
 image: /assets/social-card-pub.png
 ---
 # The Palmer Penguins and their Role in Business